mila-iqia/mila-docs/docs/Extra_compute_cc.rst

 For instance,
-even though we are allocated 150 GPU-years on a cluster, we can use more or less than 150 GPUs simultaneously depending on the history of usage from our group and other groups using the cluster at a given perioud of time.
+even though we are allocated 150 GPU-years on a cluster, we can use more or less than 150 GPUs simultaneously depending on the history of usage from our group and other groups using the cluster at a given period of time.
 Please see Compute Canada's `documentation <https://docs.computecanada.ca/wiki/Allocations_and_resource_scheduling>`__ for more information on how allocations and resource scheduling.